cloudflare/hellogopher/README.md

 It installs the race libraries (in the hidden GOPATH) just so it does not have to compile them the next time.

-#### CI mode

-If the environment variable `CI` is set to 1, full verbose output is both sent to stdout/stderr, and saved in `.GOPATH/test/vet.txt` and `.GOPATH/test/output.txt`.

 ### make cover

 `make cover` aggregates the coverage of all tests over all packages.
 That is, it runs the test suite of all packages, each time collecting the coverage over all packages, and then aggregates all those reports into one.